 In the comfort category, the Base Camp also shines.
 Just try and find a spot that doesn't have a pocket, a vent, a door, or a hang loop.
-REI really took every opportunity to sneak in organization wherever they could with this tent.
-Huge teardrop doors with zippable privacy covers, floor vents on each side, and a totally open ceiling mean both great airflow and stargazing.
+REI took every opportunity to sneak in organization wherever they could with this tent.
+Huge teardrop doors with zippable privacy covers, floor vents on each side, and an open ceiling mean great airflow and stargazing.

-A somewhat hidden feature on the ceiling of the tent is outside access from two zippers.
-Should you get caught in the rain for an extended time and forgot to open the vents, just unzip, and you have easy access to the top vents on the rainfly from the comforts of your living room.
+A somewhat hidden feature on the tent ceiling is outside access from two zippers.
+Should you get caught in the rain for an extended time and forget to open the vents, just unzip, and you have easy access to the top vents on the rainfly from the comforts of your living room.
 A great addition that we hope other brands start to incorporate into their designs.

-Coming into warmer days is where this tent gets a slight knock.
 The thick rainfly causes a little heat build-up, even with the floor and ceiling vents open.
-However, once the fly is removed, the views open up, and the breeze can flow through all sides.
-Thanks to the completely open roof, stargazing is a great way to fall asleep if you are lucky enough to not need the fly.
+The views open up once the fly is removed, and the breeze can flow through all sides.
+And stargazing is a great way to fall asleep, thanks to the completely open roof.

 Ease of Use

 Two people pitched this tent in just over seven minutes.
-There were no questions on what poles went where thanks to the color-coded sleeves, grommets, and poles.
+Thanks to the color-coded sleeves, grommets, and poles, there were no questions about what poles went where.
 The fly slides on super easy and attaches with color-coded plastic clips.
 The tent also comes with enough stakes, guylines, and tighteners to fully lock it to the ground, and the storage bag is good quality and plenty big enough to re-stuff after use.

 This tent is deceptively large inside.
 The organization options, the ability to use the front vestibule for cooking if needed, and the privacy doors all make for a great family-friendly tent.
 The ease of setup will also help keep the family calm.

-Some other bonus family-style features include solid fabric on the doors for privacy, some reflective trims on the fly to help you find your tent after a quick potty break, and dual vestibules and doors to really help the flow of traffic when you have a tent full of people.
+Other bonus family-style features include solid fabric on the doors for privacy, some reflective trims on the fly to help you find your tent after a quick potty break, and dual vestibules and doors to help traffic flow when you have a tent full of people.

 — Rob Gaedtke